eramsodoiseuros/eramsodoiseuros/README.md

 ## 😎 About me

 I was born and raised in Porto, Portugal, where I currently live.
-Currently exploring Software Engineering in Algorithmic Trading, as I'm extremely passionate about building robust, scalable systems and leveraging cutting-edge technologies to solve complex problems in quantitative finance.

-Open to collaborations in fintech, ML applications, and innovative software solutions.

 ## 💻 Main Programing Languages / Software Used Before with Proficiency